arve0/master/thesis.md

 with main focus on tissue microarrays.
 Tissue micro arrays are glass slides with samples arranged in a matrix pattern seen in [@fig:tma].
-As tissue microarrays is a standard way of organizing tissue samples, not unique to breast cancer tissue, the work of this master is relevant for other studies too.
+As tissue microarrays is a standard way of organizing tissue samples, not unique to breast cancer tissue, this project is relevant for other studies too.

 ![Tissue micro array of breast tissue at perifery of tumor.
 Three test samples (upper right of the array) are beside the 14x9 samples to avoid mix up of